AnjeZenda/Anje_Study/README.md

 # Anje_study
-This repo consists different laboratory works and projects from my study
+This repo consists of various laboratory and practicle works and projects from my studies at the university